ryankarlos/ryankarlos.github.io/_posts/2017-08-18-house-prices-regression.md

 print("The R2 score for Lasso is %f" % (clf_lasso_score.mean()))
 print("The R2 score for SVR is %f" % (clf_SVR_score.mean()))
 print("The R2 score for Gradient Boosting Regression is %f" % (clf_xgb_score.mean()))

+'''
+The R2 score using for Ridge is 0.825067
+The R2 score for Lasso is 0.825010
+The R2 score for SVR is 0.826482
+The R2 score for Gradient Boosting Regression is 0.834290
+'''

 ```